Skeptics may understandably ask: How can a third party possibly win the presidency when we have the Electoral College?

-In truth, the electoral college was born out of a compromise that James Madison struck at the Constitutional Convention in 1787, when one group wanted Congress to elect the president and another group wanted to have direct elections. < Thank God they didn’t land on having Congress elect the president!
+America is a representative democracy and, as such, all votes for the U.S. president should count equally.
+A few say that the Electoral College shouldn’t be messed with because this process was the fervent wish of the Founding Fathers.
+However, this is a mischaracterization of their intent.
+In truth, the Electoral College was born out of a compromise that James Madison struck at the Constitutional Convention in 1787, when one group wanted Congress to elect the president and another group wanted to have direct elections. < Thank God they didn’t land on having Congress always elect the president!
 Can you imagine? >

-Twenty-three decades later, it makes zero sense that the U.S. president, who is supposed to represent every single American, was ultimately chosen in 2020 by only the people who live in Georgia, Florida, Arizona, Nevada, North Carolina, Wisconsin, Michigan, and Pennsylvania.
+Twenty-three decades later, it makes zero sense that the U.S. president, who is supposed to represent every single American, was ultimately chosen in 2020 by essentially the people who live in Georgia, Florida, Arizona, Nevada, North Carolina, Wisconsin, Michigan, and Pennsylvania.

 2) If two-thirds of the state legislatures call for a Constitutional Convention.

 Because neither of these will likely happen anytime soon, we should jump to Plan B and replace statewide winner-take-all laws with the National Popular Vote Interstate Compact (NPVIC), which would basically accomplish the same goal.

 States with winner-take-all laws — which is every state except Maine and Nebraska — require the state to cast its electoral votes for the candidate who wins the popular vote in the state.
 The NPVIC is an agreement directly between the states that commits each state to cast its electoral votes for the presidential candidate who wins the national popular vote.
 As of the 2020 election, fifteen states plus Washington, D.C. had signed on to this pact, representing a total of 196 electoral votes.